About the Clinic

 Under the Direction of Professor Annie Smith

-The Civil Clinic represents low-income clients seeking to enforce their rights in a variety of civil matters.
+The Civil Clinic represents low-income clients seeking to enforce their rights in a variety of civil matters, including unpaid wages and appeals from the denial of unemployment benefits.
 Under close faculty supervision, students develop and refine their ability to effectively and ethically practice law.
 Students handle all aspects of client representation, including interviewing and counseling, fact investigation and discovery, negotiation, and court appearances.
 Students also participate in a weekly seminar and may have the opportunity to engage in other forms of advocacy.

 Civil Clinic students must be eligible for practice under Rule XV of the Arkansas Rules Governing Bar Admission.